That was the question that I asked myself 4 weeks before my graduation.

 If you’re asking yourself or you think you’ll be asking yourself with the same question, and if you’ll consider my personal opinion I will say:

-Because if you have all the chance to have a break to go on a holiday, then I suggest you to go.
+Because if you have all the chance to have a break to go on a holiday, then I suggest for you to go.
 Without any second thought, just go.
-Life after graduation can be really tough and challenging (I don’t think I need to sugarcoat that) so be cool to yourself, have a damn break and experience life for all its worth.
-Don’t worry about your future job, the working industry is always waiting and hiring.
-Besides, you won’t have enough vacation leaves when you start working so how about your wanderlusting soul?
+Life after graduation can be really tough and challenging (I don’t think I need to sugarcoat that) so be cool to yourself, have a damn break, and experience life for all its worth.
+Don’t worry about your future job, and the working industry is always waiting and hiring.
+Besides, you won’t have enough vacation leaves when you start working so how about your wanderlust soul?
 Slow down.

-Well, that was what me and few other friends did when we finished college.
+Well, that was what I and a few other friends did when we finished college.

-One month after, with only P9,500 inside my wallet, I went to Cubao to start the trip that I will never forget (still one of the most spontaneous and adventurous trip that I did) Okay so we took RoRo (because plane ticket during that time was pricey and we didn’t have a lot of money) It took us 13hours to reach Oriental Mindoro.
-There was a delay about the second vessel going to Caticlan so we still need to wait for another 5 hours for the next trip.
-We got to my hometown by 3:00pm the next day so that was 26-hour travel time overall.
+One month after, with only P9,500 inside my wallet, I went to Cubao to start the trip that I will never forget (still one of the most spontaneous and adventurous trips that I did) Okay so we took RoRo (because plane ticket during that time was pricey and we didn’t have a lot of money) It took us 13hours to reach Oriental Mindoro.
+There was a delay with the second vessel going to Caticlan, so we still need to wait for another 5 hours for the next trip.
+We got to my hometown by 3:00 pm the next day so that was 26-hour travel time overall.
 But that was cool!

-It was splendid, you know, to see the faces of your relatives lit up when they saw you all-grown up and actually just graduated from college.
+It was splendid, you know, to see the faces of your relatives lit up when they saw you all-grown-up and actually just graduated from college.
 And after how many long years that I’ve been busy studying high school and college in Manila, there I was, standing in front of my dad’s house, looking around.
 It changed a hell lot.
 But nostalgia swept over me as I started walking around the compound.
-It was fiesta during that time so imagine how bloated our tummies were because there were a lot of food.
-And I mean delightful food from anytime of the day!
+It was fiesta during that time so imagine how bloated our tummies were because there was a lot of food.
+And I mean delightful food from any time of the day!
 I swear to the gods I love the province life.
 Right?
 The air is clean, the vibe is different, the life is simple.
 It’s just nice to be back after a long while.
-Me, Edward and Rhianne stayed at my tita’s beautiful house for 3 days.
+I, Edward, and Rhianne stayed at my Tita’s beautiful house for 3 days.

-We stayed almost a week in Boracay.
-The stay there was very pleasant, no dull moment, and very lively.
+We stayed for almost a week in Boracay.
+The stay there was enjoyable, no dull moment, and very lively.
 Eat, beach, party, sleep.
 Every day is a new flavor.
 There, I met a lot of people from different countries.
 I also met Myka and Lewis (who happened to be my favorite travel buddies!!!) and two lovely Swedish girls, Anna and Sandra.
-Met a lot of travelers too: Josh, Sam, Tiffany, Michelle, Ashley and many more.
+Met a lot of travelers too: Josh, Sam, Tiffany, Michelle, Ashley, and many more.
 It was fantastic!
-I remember one time, it was just 2 in the afternoon and I was already feeling tipsy.
+I remember one time, it was just 2 in the afternoon, and I was already feeling tipsy.
 Everyone’s cool with it.
 We went to the beach to sober up and to get tanned at the same time.
 Win-win.
-That’s how it goes, I think; go back to your hostel, take an hour nap, get cleaned up, and you go back to the beach front right away.
-Life is fast and it’s happening every second and people are having the time of their lives.
+That’s how it goes, I think; go back to your hostel, take an hour nap, get cleaned up, and you go back to the beachfront right away.
+Life is fast, and it’s happening every second and people are having the time of their lives.

 P.S.
 Just like you, I’m still not sure if the cards I’m playing right now are “right” but I will find it out soon.